ARM-software/PAF/doc/index.rst

    $ campaign.py --summary verifyPIN-O2.is.yml.results
    41 faults: 0 caught, 2 crash, 28 noeffect, 0 notrun, 11 success, 0 undecided

-which let us know that 41 faults were injected, that 11 led to a succesful attack, that 2 crashed somehow the program and the 28 had no noticeable effect.
+which let us know that 41 faults were injected, that 11 led to a successful attack, that 2 crashed somehow the program and the 28 had no noticeable effect.

 ``paf-faulter``